swelshh/Wakalorie/README.md

 A Wakanda application to help people track their weight and what they eat.

+The default user name and password are just "admin", "admin".

 You can read about the process of building this application on the [CoreBits Blog](http://www.corebitsdw.com/blog).

 The design guidelines we are building as we develop this project are [here](https://github.com/swelshh/Wakanda_Design_Guidelines).